 You have to start being more selfish when it comes to taking care of the star player.
 Sometimes you have to give the star player special treatment because he or she needs to be in tip-top shape in order to perform at the highest level.

 Allen Iverson explained the point of this concept perfectly when he made his infamous “practice” speech.
-AI knew that he was the star player and would be ready to dominate during the game even without practice, so he figured it would probably be best that he spent his time resting and prioritizing his own needs rather than practicing like the team and the media wanted him to.
+AI knew that he was the star player and would be ready to dominate during the game even without practice.
+So he figured it would probably be best that he spent his time resting and prioritizing his own needs rather than practicing like the team and the media wanted him to.

-Sometimes taking care of your star player (yourself) looks like your being an asshole but what you are doing is practicing self-care and compassion for yourself.
+Sometimes taking care of your star player (yourself) looks like your being an asshole but what you’re actually doing is practicing self-care and compassion for yourself.
 Yes, it’s important to worry about other important people in your life, but you have to be a support system for yourself too.
 Although it may sound like the right thing to do, if you always put people ahead of yourself, you’ll end up resenting them for it.

 Katt Williams, in his stand up it’s “Pimpin, Pimpin” talked about how people neglect their star player by constantly putting themselves down.
-He went on to say that he sometimes tells himself the most ridiculous lies to build his confidence up. (start video at 1:13)
+He went on to say that he sometimes tells himself the most ridiculous lies to build his confidence up. (start the video at 1:13)

 I know Katt was joking, but I believe there is a lot of benefit in the point he was trying to get across.

 You have no incentive to be negative or beat yourself up.
-It serves you no purpose to say negative things to yourself about yourself.
+It serves you no purpose to say negative things about yourself.
 You have to start being an advocate for yourself.
 How can you succeed in life if you’re against you?
 It’s already bad enough that you have other people hating on you, but when you go against yourself, the odds are too stacked, making it impossible to win.
 So if you want to win at this game called life, you have to get in tune with the needs of your star player–you!